Hungry Heart: Track listing

 "Held Up Without a Gun" is a track from The River sessions that began a Springsteen tradition of using songs that did not appear on his albums as B-sides.
 A River Tour performance of it is included on The Essential Bruce Springsteen compilation album's optional disc.
-This was the only live performance of the song in a regular Springsteen concert (apart from rehearsals) until the song reappeared twice during the Magic tour and once during the Wrecking Ball Tour.
+This was the only live performance of the song in a regular Springsteen concert (apart from rehearsals) until the song reappeared three times during the Magic tour and once during the Wrecking Ball Tour.
 The studio version remained unavailable on CD until the release of the 2015 box set The Ties That Bind: The River Collection.

 The cover of the single sleeve shows the Empress Hotel, one of Asbury Park's fading landmarks of the time.

 Live performance history

 At the beginning of The River Tour, Springsteen and the E Street Band played the song as an instrumental for the first verse and chorus.
 During the November 20, 1980, show in Chicago's Rosemont Horizon, right after the single hit the Top 10, the audience spontaneously sang the lyrics back to the band during this intro.
 A tradition was thus born of Springsteen always letting the audience sing the first verse and chorus.

 Such a performance from December 28, 1980, at Nassau Coliseum (with Volman and Kaylan guesting) is included on the Live/1975-85 box set, but the ritual became even stronger during the 1984–1985 Born in the U.S.A.
 Tour, when "Hungry Heart" was a featured selection early in the second set.
-Even in Japan, where not many fans knew the words, this was still one of the best-received songs of his performances.

 "Hungry Heart" was a regular in Springsteen band concerts through the early 1990s, but beginning with the 1999–2000 E Street Band Reunion Tour, it has only been irregularly performed, exemplifying a later-era Springsteen practice of avoiding his most popular radio hits.
-When it is played, it is often with guest artists singing along, since it is one of Springsteen's easiest songs to perform.

 "Hungry Heart" regained its prominent placement in setlists during the 2009 Working on a Dream Tour and 2012–2013 Wrecking Ball Tour, where Springsteen would crowd surf during the middle of the song.